SteveBlackBird/Medusa2.0/README.md

 # Medusa2.0
-Another project for my friend using JS in priority
+Another project for my friend using native JS in priority